industrial-edge/notifier-getting-started/docs/Installation.md

 Go to the IEM App and open the OPC UA Connector Configurator.

-Add your PLC as data source and deploy the configuration.
+Add your PLC as data source, add your requested tags and deploy the configuration.

 ![2](/docs/graphics/2_Connector.PNG)